-A science-based approach to implicit bias in the workplace, taught by Professor Mahzarin Banaji, the preeminent experimental psychologist who co-developed the concept of implicit bias and co-authored the New York Times best-selling book Blindspot: Hidden Biases of Good People.
+A science-based approach to implicit bias in the workplace taught by Professor Mahzarin Banaji, the preeminent experimental psychologist who co-developed the concept of implicit bias and co-authored the New York Times best-selling book Blindspot: Hidden Biases of Good People.

 Modules Voices from the Workplace Takeaways Key Exercises Module 1 How the Mind Works: Cognitive Biases Max Bazerman, Harvard Business School Professor Shelly McNamara, Chief Equality and Inclusion Officer and Executive Vice President of Human Resources at Procter and Gamble Learn the science behind cognitive biases and how they impact our decisions.
 Identify ways to outsmart cognitive biases so you can make more accurate decisions.
 Experience the impact of cognitive biases using mind riddles.
 Reflect on how cognitive biases directly and indirectly impact you in the workplace.
 Module 2 Implicit Bias: What Is It?
 How Does It Affect Our Judgements?
-Shelly McNamara Rob Lowe, Chief of Police at Boston University Deb Dagit, former Chief Diversity Officer at Merck and current Head of Deb Dagit Diversity Recognize the science behind implicit bias.
+Shelly McNamara Rob Lowe, Chief of Police at Boston University Recognize the science behind implicit bias.
 Understand how our first impressions can be inaccurate and what this means for our decisions about others.
 Identify the areas where implicit bias impacts our decisions in work and in life.
 Explore how implicit bias can lead us to have incorrect first impressions about others.
 Use quizzes and personal reflections to learn how our eyes and ears can lead us astray.
-Examine the role of stereotypes in forming our perception of others and reflect on how this.
-Module 3 The Implicit Association Test Professionals at all career levels describe their experiences taking the Implicit Association Test (IAT).
+Examine the role of stereotypes in forming our perception of others and reflect on how this may impact our decisions.
+Module 3 The Implicit Association Test • Professionals describe their experiences taking the Implicit Association Test (IAT).
 Better understand the science of the mind and why we have implicit biases.
 Understand what the Implicit Association Test is and how it works.
 Recognize what data from the Implicit Association Test tells us about ourselves and our society.
 Complete two Implicit Association Tests (optional).
 Reflect on your experience taking the Implicit Association Test and your results.